Inctus/AtomicStore/docs/Methodology.md

 `TrackedStores`, be it of either the Multi or Single variety, rely on the same methodology, which I first encountered on the DevForum referenced as Berezza's Method.
 This involves using an `OrderedDataStore` to keep track of save keys, by ordering them according to their timestamps, which means a simple descending lookup can find the recentmost save keys.
 Then, a separate call has to be made to extract the data from that save key from a regular `DataStore`.
 By managing save keys, you can create a solid system using Session-Locking, and maintain atomicity of data in the database.

 !!! warning "TrackedStores UpdateData method is in place"
-	It doesn't create a new index in the VersionHistory since this would break mean that too many API calls would happen simultaneously, removing the advantages that UpdateAsync offers.
+	It doesn't create a new index in the VersionHistory since this would mean that too many API calls would happen simultaneously, removing the advantages that UpdateAsync offers.